Elder Scrolls Online

 Other Platforms: Mac OS X, PS4, Xbox One

 The Elder Scrolls Online was developed by ZeniMax Online Studios and published by Bethesda Softworks.
 ZeniMax Online Studios was formed in 2007 and headed by Matt Firor, an 11 year veteran of Mythic Entertainment.
 They partnered with American online game company Simutronics to use the HeroEngine 3D game engine.
 The Elder Scrolls Online is ZeniMax Online's first MMORPG.
 ESO was publically announced on May 3, 2012 in an interview with video game magazine Game Informer.
 On April 4, 2014, it was released for PC and Mac OS X. Initially, the game required a subscription fee to play.
 But on January 21, 2015, it was announced that the active subscription would no longer be needed to play, effective March 17, 2015.
-The Elder Scrolls Online is scheduled to release on PS4 and Xbox One on June 9, 2015.
+The Elder Scrolls Online is also available on consoles (no cross-play).